 is synthesized by growing quartz in the presence of aluminum and phosphate,

 and exposing the product to gamma rays.

 Pink quartz crystals from Minas Gerais, Brazil.

 Picture courtesy of S. Pitts

-A slab of synthetic Russian rose quartz grown with Al and P substitutions
+A slab of synthetic Russian pink quartz grown with Al and P substitutions

 and subsequently irradiated with gamma rays to develop the deep rose color.